301d52-jblm/jblm/README.md

 <!-- NON-FUNCTIONAL REQUIREMENTS -->
 <!-- Secure for the admin route so only those who have the link can change the calender.
 This means that the admin will be able to keep the calender the way they want it.
 Secure means that it will not be reachable by users.
 It will be a route that ONLY the admin will have a link to.

-Usability so users can easily manuver the cite.
+Usability so users can easily manuever the cite.
 Usability means that it is easy for people who have never been on the cite to know what all the features are right away.
 We want this cite to be for everyone interested in JBLM events. -->